Facing wave of closures, oil refiners turn to biofuels

 So owners are choosing alternative paths, including converting refinery sites to import terminals, putting them to other industrial uses or, in many cases, switching to cleaner biofuels by processing vegetable oil and waste oils.

-BP, Total TOTF.PA and Eni ENI.MI, outlined in recent months plans to grow their biofuel capacities by two to five fold by 2030 while reducing their global oil refining footprints.
+BP, Total and Eni, outlined in recent months plans to grow their biofuel capacities by two to five fold by 2030 while reducing their global oil refining footprints.

 The switch is part of companies’ strategies to radically reshape and grow renewables and low-carbon businesses.

-Other European refiners including Repsol REP.MC and independent Italian refiner Saras SRS.MI also plan to increase their capacity.
+Other European refiners including Repsol and independent Italian refiner Saras also plan to increase their capacity.

 Converting refineries to biofuels “makes a lot of sense,” said Rob Turner, partner at PWC specializing in the energy sector.